 While the office market hasn’t been booming like the industrial sector, there is hope for continued re-entry.
 Signed lease terms are getting longer, and we’re seeing new demand in areas like the western suburbs and some mixed-use developments focused on quality and high-end amenities.
 On the flip side, we have rising material costs, supply chain challenges and negative absorption.

 So what does this all mean?
 Where are we at currently with the Twin Cities office market and what’s to come?
 Here’s a quick Q&A with Drew Gavic, Director of Accounts in ARCO/Murray’s Minneapolis office.

 What’s the good, bad and ugly as it relates to the Twin Cities office market?

 The good is that everyone is busy and there is a large uptick in activity across the country.
 As mentioned, signed lease terms are also getting longer.
 The bad news is we are still seeing net negative absorption and higher sublease vacancy.
 The ugly, is that there’s a lot of price volatility and increases as it relates to material costs.
 ENR recently came out with their latest Building Cost Index.
-The annual inflation rate was at 13.5% in November 2021, whereas the average over the last 100+ years has hovered just over 3.4-3.6% annually.
+The annual inflation rate was at 15.3% (May 31, 2022), whereas the average over the last 100+ years has hovered just over 3.4-3.6% annually.
 Material cost increases and supply chain shortages are real and can severely impact project schedules.
 This, in turn, can affect leases and the amount of TI dollars allocated towards an office buildout.